RandyDpoe45/web-behavior-tracker/README.md

 ### Time-Based Risk Assessment

 The package uses time-based thresholds to assess risk:
 - If a user spends less than `minTimeSpent` (default: 5 seconds) on the form, it increases the risk score by 0.3
 - If a user spends more than `maxTimeSpent` (default: 5 minutes) on the form, it increases the risk score by 0.2

-You can customize these thresholds based on your form's complexity and expected completion time:

 ```typescript
 // Example: Custom time thresholds for a complex form